michaelschaub/michaelschaub.github.io/index.md

 <!--{: .notice--success}-->

 ### News and Events
+***September 17, 2020*** -- Ingo Scholtes, Renaud Lambiotte, Martin Rosvall and I, together with Program Chairs Giona Casiraghi and Laurence Brandenberger, are organizing the [higher-order model in network science workshop (HONS)](https://ftudisco.github.io/MDS2020/) as part of the virtual Netsci 2020.
+***September 1, 2020*** -- Leonie Neuhäuser starts as PhD student in our group.
+Welcome Leonie!
 ***August 16, 2020*** --  Our paper "Exact Blind Community Detection from Signals on Multiple Graphs" with Mitch Roddenberry, Hoi-To Wai and Santiago Segarra got published in the IEEE Transactions on Signal Processing [here](https://doi.org/10.1109/TSP.2020.3016494).
 ***August 3, 2020*** -- Together with Fabian Schulz from Ministy of Culture and Science (MKW) of NRW, I was interviewed about the NRW return programm by Anne Schreiter from the German Scholars Organization (GSO).
 You can find the interview [here](https://gsonet.org/karrierewissen/bewerbungstipps-nrw-rueckkehrprogramm/).
 ***July 9, 2020*** --  The videos from our workshop *Learning from Data on networks* are online now [here](https://www.youtube.com/watch?v=c2-CfmCtvf0&list=PLYF2iz0DFO08cHnP0MqmjiUdXzKvyo9Nw).